 Treatment is based on improving mechanics of your body; making sure the whole body works as a unit.
 As always the aim is to make your body work to the best of its ability.
 And for it to stay that way.

 Cranial osteopathy usually feels very relaxing.
-During treatment there is very little movement of the practitioners’ hands.
+During treatment there is very little movement of the practitioners’ hands – you might even comment afterwards that the gentle approach is calming and peaceful.

 Whether you are 2 days old or 99 years old there might be things we can do to get you back on your feet.
 Our mission is to help and we genuinely care about getting you back to health.